| Air Itam Dam - 24th January 2004

 hopping around.
 Later browsing through a video recording, that bird

 was confirmed to be juvenile Shama with very short tail.
+It was time to drive up to the

 Dam car park to explore the potentials there.
 Walking around the